Allison Miner

-Elizabeth Allison Miner (née Crowther) (September 23, 1949 – December 23, 1995) was a music promoter and manager who was instrumental in the early production and was a co-founder with George Wein and Quint Davis of the New Orleans Jazz & Heritage Festival and the later career of pianist Professor Longhair.
+Elizabeth Allison Miner (née Crowther) (September 23, 1949 – December 23, 1995) was an American music promoter and manager.
+She was instrumental in the early production and was a co-founder with George Wein and Quint Davis of the New Orleans Jazz & Heritage Festival and the later career of pianist Professor Longhair.

 Early life

 Allison Miner was born Elizabeth Allison Crowther in Baltimore, Maryland and grew up in Daytona Beach, Florida where she attended Seabreeze High School.
-During high school she performed as a vocalist with her friend and classmate Duane Allman and his brother Gregg's fledgling band at local venues under the billing A. Miner & The Allman Joys.
+During high school, she performed as a vocalist with her friend and classmate Duane Allman and his brother Gregg's fledgling band at local venues under the billing A. Miner & The Allman Joys.
 The brothers would go on to become The Allman Brothers Band.

 Career

 New Orleans Jazz & Heritage Festival

 After moving to New Orleans in 1968, Miner began a career as a music manager, archivist and festival promoter.
 When George Wein, the founder of the Newport Jazz Festival and Newport Folk Festival, asked the Tulane University Jazz archive's then-director Richard (Dick) Allen to recommend people who could help him launch a New Orleans music festival in Congo Square, he suggested his employee Miner.
 Later, Miner and Quint Davis began rounding up interested musicians.
 The first festival had so few attendees that the staff ended up giving tickets away at a nearby school.
-The festival grew into what is today the New Orleans Jazz & Heritage Festival.
+The festival grew into the New Orleans Jazz & Heritage Festival.

 Miner helped run the festival for its first five years.
 She is primarily credited with the co-founding of both the New Orleans Jazz & Heritage Foundation and primary founder of the New Orleans Jazz & Heritage Foundation Archives.
 The Archive contains recordings from musicians interviewed at the festival and other culturally relevant documents, photographs, and ephemera related to the festival and the foundation's holdings, including samples of on-air recordings of WWOZ 90.7-FM.
 When the New Orleans Jazz and Heritage Festival could not hold an ‘in person’ event, the New Orleans Jazz & Heritage Foundation Archives provided many hours of prior recordings that the station was able to use in broadcast during the COVID19 pandemic shutdown in a financally successful “Festing In Place” campaign that was repeated multiple times by the station to raise funds.
 In 2019, The New Orleans Jazz & Heritage Foundation Archives were the key source material used for the Smithsonian Folkways recordings 50th anniversary box set of live festival recordings.